There have never been more new and exciting opportunities to master your content and reach a wider audience than right now.

 Consider what the searcher is trying to find or accomplish in searching that keyword, and then create content that’s tailored to that.

 3. Become a Topic Expert

-Fluffy content might have had its place in 2019 (hardly), but 2020 is all about E-A-T and creating that value-packed content.
+Fluffy content might have had its place in 2019 (hardly), but now it’s all about E-A-T and creating that value-packed content.

 Now, “value” is one of those words that is hard to define and perhaps overused in the marketing space.
 But, really, value just means providing the solution your target audience is looking for.
 It’s relative – and it takes a topic expert to get it right.